zainabmelh/guide-articles/articles/Certificates/manipulate-arrays-with-shift/index.md

 ---
-title: "Manipulate Arrays With shift()"
+title: Manipulate Arrays with Shift
-parent: "certificates-guide"
 ---
 `shift()` removes the first element unlike `pop()` which removes the last.